zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 This error happens when LAMMPS reads the contents of a section of a :doc:`data file <read_data>` and the number of parameters in the line differs from what is expected.
-This most commonly happens, when the atom style is different from what is expected for a specific data file since changing the atom style usually changes the format of the line.
+This most commonly happens when the atom style is different from what is expected for a specific data file since changing the atom style usually changes the format of the line.

-This error can also happen when the number of entries indicated in the header of a data file (e.g. the number of atoms) is larger than the number of lines provided (e.g. in the corresponding Atoms section) and then LAMMPS will continue reading into the next section and that would have a completely different format.
+This error can also occur when the number of entries indicated in the header of a data file (e.g. the number of atoms) is larger than the number of lines provided (e.g. in the corresponding Atoms section) causing LAMMPS to continue reading into the next section which has a completely different format.

 .. _err0003:

 Illegal variable command: expected X arguments but found Y
 ----------------------------------------------------------

-This error indicates that there are the wrong number of arguments for a specific variable command, but a common reason for that is a variable expression that has whitespace but is not enclosed in single or double quotes.
+This error indicates that a variable command has the wrong number of arguments.
+A common reason for this is that the variable expression has whitespace, but is not enclosed in single or double quotes.

 To explain, the LAMMPS input parser reads and processes lines.
 The resulting line is broken down into "words".
-Those are usually individual commands, labels, names, values separated by whitespace (a space or tab character).
+Those are usually individual commands, labels, names, and values separated by whitespace (a space or tab character).
 For "words" that may contain whitespace, they have to be enclosed in single (') or double (") quotes.
-The parser will then remove the outermost pair of quotes and then pass that string as "word" to the variable command.
+The parser will then remove the outermost pair of quotes and pass that string as "word" to the variable command.

-Thus missing quotes or accidental extra whitespace will lead to the error shown in the header because the unquoted whitespace will result in the text being broken into more "words", i.e. the variable expression being split.
+Thus missing quotes or accidental extra whitespace will trigger this error because the unquoted whitespace will result in the text being broken into more "words", i.e. the variable expression being split.

 .. _err0004:

 Out of range atoms - cannot compute ...
 ---------------------------------------

-The PPPM (and also PPPMDisp and MSM) methods require to assemble a grid of electron density data derived from the (partial) charges assigned to the atoms.
-This charges are smeared out across multiple grid points (see :doc:`kspace_modify order <kspace_modify>`).
+The PPPM (and also PPPMDisp and MSM) methods need to assemble a grid of electron density data derived from the (partial) charges assigned to the atoms.
+These charges are smeared out across multiple grid points (see :doc:`kspace_modify order <kspace_modify>`).
 When running in parallel with MPI, LAMMPS uses a :doc:`domain decomposition scheme
 <Developer_par_part>` where each processor manages a subset of atoms and
-thus also a grid representing the density, which covers the actual volume of the sub-domain and some extra space corresponding to the :doc:`neighbor list skin <neighbor>`.
+thus also a grid representing the density.
+The processor's grid covers the actual volume of the sub-domain and some extra space corresponding to the :doc:`neighbor list skin <neighbor>`.
 These are then :doc:`combined and redistributed <Developer_par_long>` for parallel processing of the long-range component of the Coulomb interaction.

-The ``Out of range atoms`` error can happen, when atoms move too fast or the neighbor list skin is too small or the neighbor lists are not updated frequently enough.
-Then the smeared charges cannot be fully assigned to the density grid for all atoms.
+The ``Out of range atoms`` error can happen when atoms move too fast, the neighbor list skin is too small, or the neighbor lists are not updated frequently enough.
+The smeared charges cannot then be fully assigned to the density grid for all atoms.
 LAMMPS checks for this condition and stops with an error.
-Most of the time, this is an indication of a system with very high forces, most often at the beginning of a simulation or when boundary conditions are changed.
+Most of the time, this is an indication of a system with very high forces, often at the beginning of a simulation or when boundary conditions are changed.
 The error becomes more likely with more MPI processes.

 There are multiple options to explore for avoiding the error.
 The best